Academy Awards 2020: 'Parasite' makes history, while acting awards follow the script

 Another best-picture nominee, writer-director Taika Waititi's anti-Nazi satire "Jojo Rabbit," took the adapted screenplay prize.

-Oscar voters spread the wealth.
-Eight of the nine nominated best pictures have earned at least one award, with "1917" snagging a trio in sound, cinematography and visual effects.
+Indeed, Oscar voters spread the wealth.
+Eight of the nine nominated best pictures have earned at least one award, with "1917" -- which was filmed to look like one continuous shot -- snagging a trio in sound, cinematography and visual effects.
 "Once Upon a Time" garnered a second for production design, with "Ford v.
 Ferrari" winning one of the sound prizes and for editing.
 "Little Women" nabbed costume design, and Hilda Gudnadottir was honored for the original score for "Joker."

 The lone exception was "The Irishman," the expensive Netflix gangster drama from director Martin Scorsese.

-"American Factory," a Netflix documentary released with the support of the Obamas, was honored in that category.
+Despite being denied what would have been an historic best picture nod, Netflix's "American Factory," a documentary released with the support of the Obamas, was honored in that category.
 The film chronicles the takeover of an Ohio production plant by Chinese interests.

 "Toy Story 4" received best animated movie, as did its predecessor in 2011 -- the first franchise to win a pair of awards within that category, which was introduced in 2002.